 From the main road of Th Lan Xang, it’s hard not to miss the very prominent monument of Patuxai.
 Even coming into Vientiane for the firs time, this Arch, which unmistakeably look similar to Paris Arc de Triomphe welcomed me coming from the southern bus station.
 But before I could take a picture and claimed I’ve been Lost in Paris, a closer inspection of this famed monument reveal their differences.

 After visiting Xieng Khuan, I had lunch nearby and not to let the tuk-tuk blunder ruin my travel, I went on my afternoon exploring the city of Vientiane, which would be on spotlight in Asia later this year as Laos hosts the upcoming SEA Games on November 2009.
 For participants and audiences, there a number of attractions to keep them busy around Vientiane in between games.
-The city is dotted with numerous temples, it may not be as many as Luang Prabang, but there are special ones worth a visit.
-If I were only to visit a couple, I would definitely go with Wat Si Saket and Haw Pha Kaeo.
+The city is dotted with numerous temples, it may not be as many say as Luang Prabang, but there are special ones worth a visit.
+If I were only to visit a couple, I would start first with Wat Si Saket and Haw Pha Kaeo.

 On my first day in Vientiane, I decided to visit the Xieng Khuan, also known as the Buddha Park, just 25km off the outskirts of the city.
 But before that I had to visit the Northern Bus Station to reserve a ticket to Luang Prabang.
 This is also my first foray to a Tourist Tuk-tuk just waiting at the side street a block away from where I was staying.